christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HibernationReports/hr000-readme.txt

 Hibernation Report 009 - SMS Facility Loaders
 ---------------------------------------------
    This hibernation report describes one detail of our implementation.
-   Current version is 3.0, it will achieve 4.0, if step 0033.11 will be finished However, it might get an intermediate version 3.1, when it will be translated
+   Current version is 3.1, it will achieve 4.0, if step 0033.11 will be finished

 Hibernation Report 010 - Confessiones
 -------------------------------------